Twitter API Pricing 2026

 Hit a rate limit and you receive a 429 with an x-rate-limit-reset header.
 Build exponential backoff and idempotency from day one.
 The 1-connection filtered-stream cap is the binding constraint for serious real-time work — Enterprise (25,000+ rules, multiple concurrent connections, contact sales) is the only way to run multiple parallel streams.

-Filtered Stream on Pay-Per-Use: One Connection, $0.005 Per Delivered Post
+Filtered Stream on Pay-Per-Use: One Connection, Metered Delivered Posts

-Filtered stream is now included with every pay-per-use account.
-Register up to 1,000 rules, open one long-lived HTTP connection, and X pushes matching posts as newline-delimited JSON.
-Each delivered post counts as a $0.005 read on top of the connection itself.
+Filtered stream is available on pay-per-use.
+Register rules, open a long-lived HTTP connection, and X pushes matching Posts as newline-delimited JSON.
+Each unique delivered Post counts toward usage, with public docs noting daily dedupe and a 2M monthly Post-read cap on pay-per-use plans.

 X's stream is HTTP chunked transfer (not WebSocket).
 Your client handles the long-lived connection, parses newline-delimited JSON, manages reconnects with exponential backoff, and watches for the keep-alive newlines X sends roughly every 20 seconds to detect stalled connections.